 Industrial stone

-Serpentine in general is a rather common stone and is abundantly found in many places.
+Serpentine, in general, is a rather common stone and is abundantly found in many places.
 Especially the chrysotile variety is/was used as railway ballast, road surfaces, or building material.
 But the chrysotile serpentine contains asbestos, which can cause severe lung problems.

-Although asbestos is only a menace when you inhale the asbestos dust, at the moment a lot of countries have programs to get asbestos out of houses and the environment.
+Although asbestos is only a menace when you inhale the asbestos dust, at the moment, a lot of countries have programs to get asbestos out of houses and the environment.
 Although the feature to stop a fire is perfect, people don’t want it anymore.

 What is serpentine actually?

-In the serpentine rock, you find small amounts of manganese, cobalt, nickel, and chromium and these elements are the cause of the different colors of the gemstone.
+In the serpentine rock, you find small amounts of manganese, cobalt, nickel, and chromium, and these elements are the cause of the different colors of the gemstone.
 The stone can be from apple green to black and every color in between, but the most common is olive green.

-The gem is opaque and you can see some veins in the stone.
+The gem is opaque, and you can see some veins in the stone.
 It is often mottled with light and dark-colored areas.
 The surface has an oily appearance and looks a bit soapy.
 The stone is most of the time fine-grained and compact, but sometimes more granular, platy, or fibrous.

 Other names are lizardite, atlantisite, greenstone, bowenite, and Willimansite.
 The general name ‘serpentine’ was given by Georgius Agricola in 1564 (not the Roman Emperor).
 He derived the name from the Latin word ‘serpens’, meaning snake, because of the snakeskin look of the gemstone.